NEMETHY: Is the US Fed playing with the wrong levers?

 “It’s clear that investors are no longer worried about inflation, but are only worried about recession.
 In contrast, the Fed is only worried about inflation, but is not concerned about recession.
 Soon investors and the Fed will be on the same page.
 They’ll be petrified about both.”

-The Fed was late to recognize that inflation was here to stay, hence began applying the brakes against a backdrop of already pronounced economic decline and a bear market.
+The Fed was late to recognise that inflation was here to stay, and hence began applying the brakes against a backdrop of already pronounced economic decline and a bear market.
 This has never happened before in the history of the Fed.
-Given that consumption, employment, and investment statistics are always reported with a lag, the rapid oxygen deprivation effect of high interest rates in a high debt environment may plunge us into recession before the Fed may take corrective action.
+Given that consumption, employment and investment statistics are always reported with a lag, the rapid oxygen deprivation effect of high interest rates in a high debt environment may plunge us into recession before the Fed takes corrective action.

 There are also other aspects of inflation that cannot be controlled by interest rates: